ankitkrsgh1729/documented-notes/Javascript/Coersion Hoisting Closures.md

 ```

 ### Why do we need Coercion?
+Type coercion is JavaScript's automatic conversion of values from one data type to another during operations or comparisons.
 **Purpose:**
 - JavaScript is dynamically typed, allowing flexible operations between different types
 - Enables seamless mixing of data types without explicit casting